Sododa/zero_day/zero_day/README.md

-This file is mandatory in projects
+his file is mandatory in projects